Zimmi48/transfer/README.md

 #Automatic transfer of theorems in Coq

-This repository contains two directories, *plugin* and *library*.
+This repository contains two directories, [*plugin*](plugin) and [*library*](library).

-The two contain independent implementations of way of transferring theorems but *library* is more recent, much more powerful and probably even easier to use so you should prefer that one.
+The two contain independent implementations of ways of transferring theorems but [*library*](library) is more recent, much more powerful (it can transfer all kinds of theorems whereas the first one was limited to theorems containing only foralls, implications and relations) and easier to load (since it is just a library).
+Thus, unless you have a good reason not to, you should use [*library*](library).

 Each directory contains instructions on how to use.